crawl/sequell/docs/commandline.md

      `let` binds names to values; values in a let form cannot refer to earlier names in the same `let` form (see `let*`).

-     Note: (let) now assumes multiple body forms, so the $() for let bodies is no longer needed.

    - `$(let* (var1 value1 var2 value2 ...) <body-forms>)`